WWE Rumors: Women’s Tournament Latest, Including Launch Info And Competitors

 It is also this reason, some speculate, that WWE has been hesitant to sign a large number of female talents to developmental deals in spite of the precedent being there for WWE to enlist their male peers from Ring of Honor, New Japan, TNA Impact, and Combat Zone Wrestling, among other promotions, to full-fledged television contracts.

-WWE rumors also swelled with anticipation in 2016 when this same program, on the men’s side of the company’s operations, opened the door for currently popular WWE stars such as Rich Swann, Drew Gulak, Tony Nese, and Cedric Alexander, among others, to enter the company despite having limited or no past experience wrestling for WWE.
+WWE rumors also swelled with anticipation in 2016 when this same program, on the men’s side of the company’s operations, opened the door for currently popular WWE stars such as Rich Swann, Drew Gulak, Tony Nese, and Cedric Alexander, among others, to enter the company despite having limited or no experience wrestling for WWE.

 This extensive WWE program also recently opened the door for Esquire Network’s American Ninja Warrior competitor Kacy Catanzaro to come in and show off her own unique athletic abilities.